rogonzalez92/blog-challenge/assumptions.md

 - While the design and styling are basic, I created reusable components such as Toast for notifications and Modal for confirmations.

--The next step would be to create a generic button component, as the current button is limited to delete actions due to time constraints.
+- The next step would be to create a generic button component, as the current button is limited to delete actions due to time constraints.
 The logic for a generic button could follow the approach used for the toast and modal.

 - I centralized the API interaction logic in the provider folder.